fosskey/cli/README.md

 ## Usage

-### Store a password
+### Insert a new secret

 ```
-⚡ foss store Gmail
+⚡ foss insert Gmail

 Enter master key: [···]
 Enter new secret: [···]

-Gmail is now stored in the vault
+Gmail is now inserted into the vault
 ```

 ### List all